copyright 2009, Maria Liberati

 Melt yeast in tepid ( warm not hot) milk.
 Place flour in center of large bowl or wooden board, make a well, place in center the dissolved yeast/milk mixture, and all ingredients.
 Mix for approximately 20 minutes till you have a smooth dough, then cover dough and let rise in a warm (not hot place) for approximately one hour.

-Cut the dough into triangles and place a spoonful of honey or marmalade in the center. an easy way to do this would be to first form dough into a circle by using a large plate to cut a large circle of dough,.The cut circle into triangles, place a spoonful of marmalade or honey on center and let triangles rise this way for approximately 40 minutes.
+Cut the dough into triangles and place a spoonful of honey or marmalade in the center.
+An easy way to do this would be to first form dough into a circle by using a large plate to cut a large circle of dough then cut circle into triangles, place a spoonful of marmalade or honey on center and let triangles rise this way for approximately 40 minutes.

 If you’d like to serve them with cappuccino- here’s how to make it at home